Skip to main content

 Read the latest on making the most of your retiree benefits

-Aetna Medicare is an HMO, PPO plan with a Medicare contract.
+Aetna Medicare is an PPO plan with a Medicare contract.
 Enrollment in our plans depends on contract renewal.
-Aetna Medicare’s pharmacy network includes limited lower cost, preferred pharmacies in all areas.
-The lower costs advertised in our plan materials for these pharmacies may not be available at the pharmacy you use.
-For up-to-date information about our network pharmacies, including whether there are any lower-cost preferred pharmacies in your area, members please call the number on your ID card, non-members please call 1-855-338-7027 (TTY: 711) or consult the online pharmacy directory at http://www.aetnamedicare.com/pharmacyhelp.
 For mail-order, you can get prescription drugs shipped to your home through the network mail-order delivery program.
 Typically, mail-order drugs arrive within 10-14 days.
 You can call the number on the back of your ID card if you do not receive your mail-order drugs within this timeframe.
 Members may have the option to sign-up for automated mail-order delivery.
-The formulary, pharmacy network, and provider network may change at any time.
-You will receive notice when necessary.
-Members who get “Extra Help” are not required to fill prescriptions at preferred network pharmacies in order to get Low Income Subsidy (LIS) copays.
-Participating physicians, hospitals and other health care providers are independent contractors and are neither agents nor employees of Aetna.
+The formulary and/or pharmacy network may change at any time.
+You will receive notice when necessary Participating health care providers are independent contractors and are neither agents nor employees of Aetna.
 The availability of any particular provider cannot be guaranteed, and provider network composition is subject to change.
-See Evidence of Coverage for a complete description of plan benefits, exclusions, limitations and conditions of coverage.
 Plan features and availability may vary by service area.
+Out-of-network/non-contracted providers are under no obligation to treat plan members, except in emergency situations.
+Please call our customer service number or see your Evidence of Coverage for more information, including the cost-sharing that applies to out-of-network services.
+To send a complaint to Aetna, call the Plan or the number on your member ID card.
+To send a complaint to Medicare, call 1-800-MEDICARE (TTY users should call 1- 877-486-2048), 24 hours a day/7 days a week).
+If your complaint involves a broker or agent, be sure to include the name of the person when filing your grievance.
+SilverSneakers is a registered trademark of Tivity Health, Inc. © 2023 Tivity Health, Inc. All rights reserved.

 Aetna is the brand name used for products and services provided by one or more of the Aetna group of subsidiary companies, including Aetna Life Insurance Company and its affiliates (Aetna).